Dealing with money problems during the cost-of-living crisis

 It’s also worth checking if there are any extra benefits you are entitled to.
 Navigating the benefits system can be stressful, but we have lots of information about benefits to help you.
 You can also use Turn2Us’s benefits calculator, which will tell you if there is anything you might be able to claim.

 You might also be aware of the website Money Saving Expert, run by the finance journalist, Martin Lewis.
-Money Saving Expert have compiled a list of 90 ways you can beat the cost-of-living crisis which is full of useful tips on ways you can save money.
-These range from applying for free school meals, seeing if you are eligible for a state pension top up, to low price broadband called 'social tariffs'.
+Money Saving Expert has compiled a list of 90 ways you can beat the cost-of-living crisis which is full of useful tips on ways you can save money.
+These range from applying for free school meals, and seeing if you are eligible for a state pension top-up, to low-price broadband called 'social tariffs'.

 If you have fallen into debt, take a look at our guide on dealing with debt and make sure you get free impartial advice from an organisation such as National Debtline or StepChange.
 Many people feel anxious or ashamed when they have fallen into debt, and that can make it harder to seek help.
 Our mental health and money toolkit has exercises you can complete to reduce these feelings and get you ready to start tackling your debt problems.